Nihongo

 To learn more about the kanji in this word, checkout this pages:

-What is the Kanji for immediate, namely, and instant?
+What is the Kanji for instant and immediate?

 If you also want to learn how to write this word in Japanese, you can checkout this page: